satiowadahc/linuxcnc-ethercat/install_documentation_LinuxCNC.md

     sudo make
     sudo make install
     ```
+2. Copy and modify files:
-5. Copy the lcec_conf file to the linuxcnc config folder of your choice inside
+   1. Copy the lcec_conf file to the linuxcnc config folder of your choice inside
      the RMDCNC repo (in my case, I have it placed in the sim-rmd-rtr config folder).
-Also copy the ethercat-conf.xml file to the sim-rmd-rtr folder.
-You will need
+   2. Also copy the ethercat-conf.xml file (a copy can be found in the examples folder) to the sim-rmd-rtr folder.
-to modify the xml file based on what ethercat devices you have connected to the computer.
+   3. You will need to modify the xml file based on what ethercat devices you have connected to the computer.
-You will also need to make modifications to the sim-rmd-rtr.hal file to connect the
+   4. You will also need to make modifications to the sim-rmd-rtr.hal file to connect the
 ethercat devices to LinuxCNC.